george-pov/YTSkedy/docs/api/configuration.md

 - Each channel's credentials are shared.
 Every publish through a platform acts on the single YouTube channel that minted that channel's refresh token, regardless of which user is signed in.
-A per-user Google OAuth flow is deferred.
+Google OAuth is platform-scoped, not user-scoped.
-- The YouTube client secret and refresh token are stored in the platform row's `PublishSettingsJson` so the provider can publish later.
-Moving provider secrets to an app-managed secret store remains a production hardening item.
+- The YouTube client secret and refresh token are stored in the platform row's `PublishSettingsJson` so the provider can publish at request time.
+An app-managed secret store is not part of the current implementation.
 - Only the rendered title, optional rendered description, scheduled start, privacy, and made-for-kids state are sent.
 Thumbnails, categories, and stream binding are out of scope for this slice.